Sexual effects of treatments

 After hormone treatment for prostate cancer, you might feel less sensitivity in your penis, requiring longer stimulation.
 You may need to wait longer before you can reach orgasm again, but the relaxation and pleasure after orgasm will still be present.

-Coping with sexual changes
+Coping with sexual changes after hormone therapy

 As you face the challenges of hormone therapy for prostate cancer, remember that you're not alone.
 With the right information, support, and resources, you can maintain a fulfilling and satisfying sex life.
 Keep the conversation going and stay connected with your partner and healthcare team to navigate this journey together.